Ebola Fast Facts

 November 2008 - The Ebola-Reston virus (RESTV) is detected in five humans in the Philippines.
 They are workers on a pig farm and slaughterhouse and suffer no symptoms.

-August 26, 2014-November 2014 - The Ministry of Health in the Democratic Republic of the Congo notifies the World Health Organization of an Ebola outbreak in the country.
+August 26, 2014-November 2014 - The Ministry of Health in the DRC notifies WHO of an Ebola outbreak in the country.
 It is the seventh outbreak in the country since 1976, when the virus was first identified near the Ebola river.
 The outbreak is not related to the ongoing outbreak in Guinea, Liberia, Nigeria and Sierra Leone.
 A total of 66 cases are reported, which result in 49 deaths.

 July 31, 2015 - The CDC announces that a newly developed Ebola vaccine is "highly effective" and could help prevent its spread in the current and future outbreaks.